averbraeck/medlabs-heros/docs/code.md

 </table>

 Using Maven, all libraries are resolved automatically for the HERoS project library.
 There is an 'executable jar' in the folder `jar` that contains the heros library plus all libraries on which it is dependent, as well as a set of input files for The Hague to run the model on 490,000 citizens.

+HERoS and the libraries on which it is dependent, use a Java version 17 or higher.
+The library is typically used with an openjdk version 17.